kamilburda/batcher/docs/sections/Customization.md

 **I need every layer to have the same background.**

 1. In GIMP, assign a color tag to the layer(s) you want to consider background (right-click on a layer → `Color Tags` → choose your color).
-2. In the plug-in, the color tag will now be displayed next to the layer name(s).
+2. Add the `Insert background` procedure and adjust the color tag as necessary.
-3. Add the `Background, foreground → Insert background` procedure.
-If needed, you may place this procedure after `Use layer size` by dragging it onto `Use layer size`.
+3. (optional) If you want the background to be offset to the current layer rather than the image canvas, place this procedure after `Use layer size` by dragging it onto `Use layer size`.
-4. If you want to edit layers rather than export them, you may want to merge the inserted background with each layer.
-To do so, add the `Merge background` procedure.
+4. (optional) You can adjust how the background is merged with each layer by setting the merge type in the `Merge background` procedure that was added automatically.

 **I want to save the entire image as a single multipage PDF file.**